stephane-martin/skewer/README.md

     You can provide a `--test` command line flag to print the collected messages instead of sending them to Kafka.

+    Some capabilities are required to talk to the kernel for audits logs.
+The supplementary unix group 'adm' is required to talk to Journald.

+    To make it simple it is possible to launch skewer as root.
+It will first drop the unneeded privileges, switch to a normal user, and then start operations (see `sys/linux_privileges.go` for details about the privileges dropping).

+    `sudo skewer serve --uid nonprivuser --gid nonprivgroup`

 -   `skewer make-secret`